forrestxu123/Android-Framework-System-Design/README.md

  <a name="c"></a>

 ## 3 Android Multimedia framework
-The Android Multimedia Framework provides a versatile and comprehensive solution for handling multimedia content on Android devices.
+The Android Multimedia Framework provides a comprehensive solution for handling multimedia content on Android devices.
 It encompasses various components and APIs that facilitate the playback, recording, and manipulation of audio and video content.
 The framework ensures a seamless multimedia experience for users and serves as a foundation for multimedia applications.

 Key Components:
-- Audio Track / Media Player API:
+- Audio Track / Media Player API
    - Allows developers to integrate audio / video playback functionality into applications.
    - Supports various audio/media formats and streaming protocols.
    - Provides methods for controlling playback, such as play, pause, stop, and seek.